• Skip to main content

 How long will omelette muffins keep in the refrigerator?

-You can keep your omelette muffins about three days in the refrigerator, if they're sealed in an airtight container.
+You can keep your omelette muffins for about three days in the refrigerator, if they're sealed in an airtight container.

 Can you reheat omelette muffins?